Dr. Norms Bio

 Interestingly, however, he hardly set out to be a pioneer.
 As a child growing up in a challenging neighborhood in Northeast Philadelphia, Hoffman dreamt of becoming a professional jazz pianist, a dream inspired by his father, a Philadelphia police officer and a “Vice Cop,” who was also a musician.
 In pursuit of this goal, Hoffman attended Philadelphia's prestigious University of the Arts, where he earned a Bachelor of Music degree, and soon, he found himself working with mentally challenged children and adolescents as a music therapist in the Department of Psychiatry at the world renowned Devereux Foundation in Devon, Pennsylvania.

-While there, he saw the rhythm in music reach and transform an autistic child, and this observation led Hoffman back to school to continue his studies in psychology at Villanova University.
+While there, he saw the rhythm in music reach and transform an autistic child, and the adult stutterer, and these observations led Hoffman back to school to continue his studies in psychology at Villanova University.
 By 1967, he had earned both a master’s and a Doctor of Music Therapy from Combs College of Music.

 After working in the psychiatric department at the Devereux Foundation, Dr. Hoffman was accepted in the Clinical Internship at the world acclaimed Menninger Memorial Hospital.
 After completing a one-year internship, he achieved a Doctor of Philosophy degree from the less traditional higher educational arena and studied at the Thomas A. Edison College where he was awarded the Doctor of Philosophy in Psychotherapy.
 In 1994, he sought academic and scholarly studies, in the more traditional academic arena. and completed a Doctoral degree from the University of Sarasota, in Human Services Counseling.
 One year later, he sought to explore his knowledge of religious studies and in 1995, he obtained a Doctor of Pastoral Psychology from the Florida Religious University.